Embodied-Space/AzureKinectExperiments/docs/README.md

 and high-quality enough to be able to support this use-case without getting into the weeds on implementing or compiling research-grade projects.

+![visualization][im0]
+*This shows a clap coming almost directly from the right side of the kinect*

 This prototype uses Python to analyze the microphone channels and calculate the directionality of sound sources.
 That direction is published over Spacebrew to allow for flexibility in the visualization side.
-I put together a simple web visualizer to show the direction relative to the Azure Kinect in both plan and azimuth view.
+I put together a simple web visualizer (shown above) to display the direction relative to the Azure Kinect in both plan and azimuth view.

 See the [Github Wiki][0] for details on setting up the prototype.